 Learn a new skill

-Each cruise line offers something new, however, there’s sure to be lots to choose from: “Cruises can also have a series of lectures on board, so they will use public spaces to talk about a variety of subjects.
-Name a subject and I guarantee there is a talk on it on a ship”, says Marcus.
+Each cruise line offers something different, meaning there’s always something to be doing.
+“Cruises can also have a series of lectures on board, so they will use public spaces to talk about a variety of subjects.
+Name a subject and I guarantee there is a talk on it on a ship,” Marcus told us.

-Sally Dowling and her husband have embarked on several cruises during their retirement and told us the sea days are one of the best parts of their trip: “How often do you get the chance to completely switch off and suit yourself?
+Sally Dowling and her husband have been on several cruises during their retirement.
+They told us why sea days are their favourite, “How often do you get the chance to completely switch off and suit yourself?
 Lazy days without feeling guilty.
 The only negative is they go by too quickly!